erizov/Professor/semester_1/lecture_02_efficient_sorting/quick_sort/README.md

 ### Application

 5. Can you implement Quick Sort from memory without looking at the code?
-6. What real-world problem could you solve using Quick Sort?
+6. What real-world problem could you tackle using Quick Sort?

 ### Debugging

 7. What are the most common mistakes when implementing Quick Sort?
-8. How would you test your Quick Sort implementation?
+8. How would you test your Quick Sort deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization

 ```
 Quick Sort Visualization: [5, 2, 8, 1, 9]

 Initial: [5, 2, 8, 1, 9]
  ↓
 Partition (pivot=5): [2, 1] [5] [8, 9]
  ↓ ↓ ↓
 Recurse left: [1, 2] [5] [8, 9]
  ↓ ↓ ↓
 Combine: [1, 2, 5, 8, 9]
 ```

 ## Practice Exercises